apresdev/apres-terraform/proposals/observability.md

 AWS accounts and regions.
 This [article](https://pcg.io/insights/aws-managed-grafana-for-one-or-multiple-aws-organizations/) explains how to setup the permissions to allow this.

-Grafana has become the defacto industry standard, and from experience is fantastic tool.
+Grafana is a defacto industry standard, and from experience is fantastic tool.
 We will use [AWS Managed Grafana](https://docs.aws.amazon.com/grafana/) since it integrates neatly with the existing Identity provider, CloudTrail, and other AWS services.
 It is not free, the cost is $9/month per editor and $4/month per viewer, but only if the users login and use the tool.